mcguffieCZ/stuff/_posts/2019-08-29-Owncloud Quickstart.markdown

 Follow these steps:

 1. Download an installation package.
+   <li>Owncloud server can be run on many flavors of Linux and a number of database servers. </li>
-   Owncloud server can be run on many flavors of Linux and a number of database servers.
+3. Owncloud server can be run on many flavors of Linux and a number of database servers.
    - Review [Deployment Considerations](https://doc.owncloud.org/server/10.2/admin_manual/installation/deployment_considerations.html), [Deployment Recommendations](https://doc.owncloud.org/server/10.2/admin_manual/installation/deployment_recommendations.html) and [System Requirements](https://doc.owncloud.org/server/10.2/admin_manual/installation/system_requirements.html).

    - [Select the package](https://owncloud.org/download/) best suited for your environments and technical ability.

-2. Install the package.
+4. Install the package.
    Follow the instructions specific to your installation package and installation method.

-3. Configure Owncloud
+5. Configure Owncloud
    If you have chosen to use an appliance for the installation, most of these steps are covered for you.
 If a manual installation has been selected, see [specific instructions](https://doc.owncloud.com/server/10.1/admin_manual/installation/manual_installation.html).

-4. Login to the server via a browser to ensure installation is successful.
+6. Login to the server via a browser to ensure installation is successful.

 ## Enable user to connect to the server via alternate IP Address/Port